-Details for each item are listed below the checklist.
-Note that all materials are due no later than one week after the application deadlines (see the link above for deadlines).
+Details for each of the application requirements are listed below the checklist.
+Note that all materials are due no later than the application deadline, except high school transcripts, which may be submitted up to one week after the application deadline (see the link above for deadlines).

 - Online Application (online required) with fee of $50; international applicant fee is $90.
-The online application is here.
+Go to the online application.

 - Official transcript from your last high school attended (as long as it includes any prior years at other high schools).
 If it does not, you must submit official transcripts from any schools not included.
 If you took the GED, you must submit official scores in addition to transcripts.
 Transcripts should be sent by your school either by mail or by using Naviance to submit electronically.
 The mailing address is below.

 - Results of the Scholastic Aptitude Test (SAT 1) or the American College Testing Program (ACT).
 The writing test is optional.
-For the new SAT, the additional essay is optional.
+The essay portion of the SAT is not required.
 International applicants, see item #7 below.

 - Portfolio: A visual or writing portfolio is required for all majors but construction management.
 Portfolios must be submitted at pratt.slideroom.com.
 View Portfolio Requirements.